16 top-rated coolers for every kind of outdoor adventure | CNN Underscored

 With a padded shoulder strap and wide opening, you can carry and pack a whole lot into this little cooler, say reviewers, making it ideal for larger families or parties.

 “We bought this cooler for a beach trip.
 Much easier to tote and manage when walking in sand!
-We were on the beach for 6 hours.
+We were on the beach for six hours.
 Our beverages stayed ice cold and still had plenty of ice,” raves one 5-star reviewer.

 It can hold up to 30 pounds, which calculates to about 18 cans plus 10 pounds of ice, and has thick 1-inch insulation on the sides.
-The smartest feature however is probably the built-in bottle opener.
+The smartest feature, however, is probably the built-in bottle opener.

 If you’re looking for a portable cooler